biou/CoinWare/README.md

 CoinWare
 ========

-A mini-game framework aiming at game jams
+A mini-game framework aiming at game jams.